hossein1387/BARVINN/docs/examples.rst

 Convolution:
 -----------------------
 In this example code, we want to program `MVU[0]` to perform a Convolution operation.
-We will first start with an Onnx model.
+We will first start with an ONNX model.
 :numref:`resnet18_second_layer` shows that the second layer of `resnet18` on cifar100 performs a convolution with input size of `[1x64x32x32]` with a weight tensor of size `[64x64x3x3]`.
 The convolution parameters are illustrated by Netron in :numref:`resnet18_second_layer`.

 .. figure:: _static/resnet18_second_layer.png